Neural-Systems-at-UIO/QUINT_webtools/docs/MyWorkspace.rst

 **Workspace Features**
 ------------------

-Your workspace includes several key features to enhance your research workflow:
+Your online workspace includes several key features to enhance your research workflow:

 * **Project Management**: Create and manage multiple research projects, each supporting multiple series.
-* **Data Upload**: Easily upload and organize your brain image data and access it from any device with your EBRAINS account.
+* **Data Upload**: Easily upload and organise your brain image data and access it from any device with your EBRAINS account.
 * **Analysis Tracking**: Monitor the progress of your analyses with bespoke QUINT workflow focused tracking dashboard.
-* **Result Access**: Quickly access your analysis results and outputs, make use of the multiple visualization tools integrated into the workflow.
+* **Result Access**: Quickly access your analysis results and outputs, make use of the multiple visualisation tools integrated into the workflow.

 **Project Management**
 ~~~~~~~~~~~~~~~~~~

-Create and organize multiple research projects within your workspace.
+Create and organise multiple research projects within your workspace.

 .. image:: images/createProject.png
    :align: right